GuineaBot3Labs/GuineaBot3/README.md

     git clone https://github.com/ethicalhacker7192/deep-GuineaBot3-lichess-bot.git GuineaBot3
     cd GuineaBot3

-NOTE: You will have to do python3.10 from source, this is more difficult but can be rewarding.
+NOTE: You will have to compile python3.10 from source, this is more difficult but can be rewarding.
 Follow the last 3 steps after installing from source.

 ### WINDOWS ###
 for windows go to this <a href="https://python.org">website</a> and download the version you want, then download the zip on this page and extract it to your prefered location.